-The care of orthopaedic conditions in growing children is different from that of adults and requires special knowledge, training, and skill.
+We understand that the care of orthopaedic conditions in growing children is different from that of adults and requires special knowledge, sensitivity, and skill.
 Our fellowship-trained pediatric orthopaedic surgeons and supporting team members work closely with many other pediatric subspecialists throughout WVU Medicine Children’s to most effectively treat virtually any pediatric orthopaedic need.

-- Satellite clinics in Summersville, Charles Town, and Parkersburg to ensure our services are more accessible to those who live a long distance from Morgantown
+WVU Medicine Children’s operates orthopaedic satellite clinics in Charles Town, Summersville, and Parkersburg, West Virginia, to ensure our services are more accessible for those who live farther away from Morgantown.

-- Congenital abnormalities (club feet, hip dysplasia, polydactyly)
+- Congenital abnormalities (club feet, hip dysplasia, additional fingers or toes)

 - Musculoskeletal infections

 - Neuromuscular diseases (cerebral palsy, spina bifida, muscular dystrophy)

 - Spinal deformities including:

 - Spinal tumors